What is a residential electrician?

 What career paths can I take after completing this course?

-After completing the course, students can apply for electrical apprenticeship opportunities.
-Upon completing their apprenticeship, they can proceed to become a journeyman and then a master electrician.
+After completing the course, students can apply for electrical apprentice opportunities.
+Upon completing the necessary work hour requirements, they can proceed to become a journeyman and then a master electrician.

 What are soft skills and what are the top soft skills for residential electricians?

-Soft skills are the character traits, professional attitudes, and interpersonal skills that are transferable across different professions.
+Soft skills are the character traits, professional attitudes, and interpersonal skills that are transferrable across different professions.
 These may include communication skills, time management, problem-solving, and creative thinking to name a few.

 According to the Society of Human Resource Management (SHRM), 97% of employers surveyed believed soft skills were either equally or more important than hard skills.
 Out of the 46% of new employees that fail within 18 months, 89% were because they lacked essential soft skills such as professionalism and the ability to get along with others.